alexiiko/tennis-tournament-application/README.md

 📂 4.
 The extracted data is structured and returned in JSON format.

 ## 📖 How to Use
+> [!NOTE]
+> Have the latest python version installed.

-1. Open a directory.
+1. Open a directory with a terminal.
 2. Run `python -m venv .` in the directory.
 3. Clone the repository into the directory.
+5. Run `source Scripts/activate`.
-4. Run `pip install -r src/requirements.txt`.
+5. Run `pip install -r src/requirements.txt`.
-5. Run the main file with `python data_getter.py`.
+6. Run the main file with `python data_getter.py`.
 > [!CAUTION]
 > When running there is a possibility that the coordinates of the elements don't align with your screen.
 This could lead into pressing `enter` at the wrong time.